w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 To cancel a referendum, you need first to submit a preimage.
 Go to the [Polkadot-JS UI > Governance > Referenda](https://polkadot.js.org/apps/#/referenda) and click on the "Add Preimage" button.
 You must specify the specific call enacted if the proposal passes.
-To cancel a referendum, you must specify the `referenda.cancel` extrinsic of referendum `249`.
+You must specify the `referenda.cancel` extrinsic with the index equal to the Referendum you wish to cancel.
+In the screenshot below, the Referendum to be cancelled is 249.

 ![cancel-referenda-preimage-creation](../assets/cancel-referenda-preimage-creation.png)